oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     2023-02-25 15:58:17.977  INFO 29041 --- [           main] j.LocalContainerEntityManagerFactoryBean : Initialized JPA EntityManagerFactory for persistence unit 'default'
     ```

-   Now you can test the new service with this command:
+   Now you can test the new service with this command.
+It will not return any data as we haven't loaded any data yet.

     ```shell
     $ <copy>curl http://localhost:8080/api/v1/accounts</copy>